alphagov/government-service-design-manual/service-manual/governance/index.md

 ###What governance is and why we need it

-Governance enables service delivery by making sure that the right things are done for users — in the right way and at the right time.
+Governance enables service delivery by creating the right conditions to ensure that delivery teams can do the right things for users — in the right way and at the right time.
 This means:

 * making sure we’re doing things that meet user needs and achieve organisational goals

 * being aligned to organisational standards and ways of working

 * deciding what to deliver when and prioritising things

+* anticipating problems and making decisions to avoid slowing down delivery

 The guidance in this section of the manual is about how to do this.
 It provides advice on the governance practices needed across: